21bshwjt/pki-polaris/README.md

    ### 5. Certificate for SSL.

 #### 1. 𝗣𝘀𝗪𝗿𝗶𝘁𝗲𝗵𝘁𝗺𝗹 with 𝗣𝗼𝗹𝗮𝗿𝗶𝘀.
 Both the modules are available in PowerShell Gallery .
 GIven the links above.
 Build your Dashboard or Dynamic HTML report with ZERO html code .
 All feathers are available those are required for a Standard Dashboard.
 Like pagination , conditional formatting, csv export & many more .
 Tested on Windows & Linux .
-Lots of sample HTML examples are available on 𝔾𝕚𝕥𝕙𝕦𝕓 !
+Lots of sample HTML examples are available on **Github** !

 #### 2. Polaris : Web API Module - API will run as a service optionally gMSA(Group Managed Service Account) could be use with that service.
 Refer MSFT Blog for gMSA: